 ENG 255.
-Topics in Literary Studies

-While refining students' general analytical and interpretive skills, this course offers intensive examination of specific issues in literature and culture, often those at the center of current critical interest.
+Topics in Literary Studies Arts and Humanities Group 1 course While refining students' general analytical and interpretive skills, this course offers intensive examination of specific issues in literature and culture, often those at the center of current critical interest.
 Recent sections have focused on The Gangster Film, Memoir and Sexuality, Quest for the Grail, and Native American Literature.
 Students may only count one ENG 255 that is a cross-listed Modern Language course toward the major or minor.

 ENG 261.
-Modern Continental Literature
+Modern Continental Arts and Humanities Group 1 course Literature Arts and numanities Gloup I course